Oyamasiphula/Playing-With-Matches/show-a-random-number-on-page-load.md

 # Show a random number on page load

-> In this task you'll use JavaScript to generate a random number and update some HTML.
+> Use JavaScript to generate a random number and update HTML and use external CSS.

 ![](./img/2.jpg)

+Our next step is to use JavaScript to make our number random and changing rather than fixed.
+To do that, we need to find the number on the page, then change.

 ## The DOM

 DOM stands for Document Object Model.
-This is an in memory representation of the elements contained in an HTML document.
+This is an in-memory representation of the elements contained in an HTML document.
 Eloquent JavaScript provides a good introduction to the DOM in [Chapter 13: The Document Object Model](http://eloquentjavascript.net/13_dom.html).

 You can find elements in the DOM by their `id` or by their `class`.
 There are a couple ways of doing this.
 Have a read about these on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/) about: